urianchang/Algorithms/Misc/Sorts/NOTES.md

 ## Quick sort
 Divide and Conquer algorithm: pick an element as pivot and partitions array around the picked pivot.
-All this should be done in linear time.
+All this should be done in linear time and __in place__.

 Many different versions:
   1. Always pick first element as pivot